geetha-rangaswamaiah/kura/_posts/dev/2014-05-02-deploying-bundles.md

-Right-click the correct **Kura_Emulator_*[OS]*.launch** file, depending on which operating system you are running (where “*[OS]*” is “Linux” for a Linux system or “OSX” for a OS X system).
+Right-click the correct **Kura_Emulator_*[OS]*.launch** file, depending on which operating system you are running (where “*[OS]*” is “Linux” for a Linux system or “OSX” for an OS X system).
 In the context menu, select the **Run as** option, and select the **Kura_Emulator_*[OS]***.
 This will start Kura running locally and will display a Console window in the bottom pane in Eclipse.
 The Console